-- Zonal Data One (ZDATA1): Population and household data for each model traffic analysis zone shall be obtained from the following sources by Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area: - A. 2015 Base Year population and housing data for each traffic analysis zone shall be obtained from the 2010 U.S. Census and the Census Transportation Planning Package for the following: - 1.
+- 2.3.1 Zonal Data One (ZDATA1): Population and household data for each model traffic analysis zone shall be obtained from the following sources: - A. 2020 Base Year population and housing data for each traffic analysis zone shall be obtained from the 2020 U.S. Census and the Census Transportation Planning Package for the following: - 1.
 Population and the number of single-family and multi-family units; - 2.
 Auto availability; - 3.
 Percentage of vacant single-family and multi-family units; - 4.
 Population and number of single-family and multi-family units occupied by non-permanent residents; and - 5.
 According to Florida Standard Urban Transportation Modeling Structure for trip generation, add median family income variable if this data is available.